 The contributions (and earnings and gains on them) are generally tax free until distributed by the plan.

-The limitation on annual contributions to a defined contribution plan is $56,000 for 2019, $57,000 for 2020, and $58,000 in 2021 (subject to cost-of-living adjustments for later years) for each employee.
-Return to List of Requirements Employer Benefits of Qualified Plans Employer contributions made to a qualified retirement plan on behalf of their employees are tax-deductible.
+Employer Benefits of Qualified Plans Employer contributions made to a qualified retirement plan on behalf of their employees are tax-deductible.
 If you're a Assets in the plan grow tax-free.
 Employers generally aren't liable for taxes on contributions.

 Sprangkort